 - Collect information and data on the characteristics of the population in the community.
 This may include information on age, disability, gender, income levels, migration background, religion, ethnicity, languages spoken and any other locally relevant characteristics.
-It is very important to get this kind of information on the most vulnerable people and groups. - The information can be collected through 1) a desk review and/or 2) key informant interviews with significant stakeholders.
-These stakeholders may be representatives of the vulnerable groups or they may be representatives of organizations working to provide key services and support to the most vulnerable groups-for example, representatives of women's groups, groups for people with disabilities, etc.
+It is very important to get this kind of information on the most vulnerable people and groups. - The information can be collected through 1) a desk review and 2) do key informant interview (KIIs) with key stakeholders.
+These stakeholders may be representatives of the vulnerable groups.
+Or they may be representatives of organizations working to provide key services and support to the most vulnerable groups, for example representatives of women's groups, groups for people with disabilities.